 17. Pomme Chan

 Born and educated in Bangkok, Pomme Chan is currently based in UK.
 Using her unique felt-tip style and Line drawing Pomme draws inspiration from Architecture, nature, fashion and the curve of the female form.

 A self-taught illustrator who lives in Brussels, Belgium.
 His work is striking, beautiful and often comes along with a message.
 Raphaël Vicenzi’s work have been featured in Illusive2, Fashion Wonderland, IDEA design, Computer arts,Advanced Photoshop and others.

 Based in Barcelona, Sandra Suy loves drawing people, especially beautiful women with beautiful dresses.
 She studied fashion design, but what she likes most is drawing, so she decided to combine both things and become a fashion illustrator.

 Illustrator based in Stockholm, Sweden.
 She states that her work is about “finding the right balance between the edgy and the elegant, the raw and the beautiful.”

-Editor’s note: This post is written by Carine Ma for Hongkiat.com.
+(This guest post is written by Carine Ma for Hongkiat.com.
 Carine has a background in traditional art and multimedia design.
-She has been a multimedia designer for over 6 years and is currently available for freelance work.
-You can view her portfolio and blog at Caramel Ink.
+She has been a multimedia designer for over six years and is currently available for freelance work.
+You can view her portfolio and blog at Caramel Ink.)